uroni/farmer/Readme.md

 ### Simulation for a German youth science competition (2008)

-It simulates the growth of wheat roots.
+It simulates the growth of wheat.

 Implemented in Java & jMonkeyEngine.